Thursday, March 5, 2015

 "Blessed are they who see beautiful things in humble places where other people see nothing."
 (Pissarro)

-Camille Pissarro (1830 - 1903) was a French Impressionist and Neo-Impressionist painter born on the island of St Thomas (now in the US Virgin Islands, but then in the Danish West Indies).
+Camille Pissarro (1830-1903) was a French Impressionist and Neo-Impressionist painter born on the island of St Thomas (now in the US Virgin Islands, but then in the Danish West Indies).
 His father was of French-Jewish origin, his mother was a Creole.
-Pissarro painted rural and urban French life, particularly landscapes in and around Pontoise, as well as scenes from Montmartre.
+Pissarro saw a subject and its light source as inseparable.
+He fought daunting criticism for most of his life, while trying to achieve validation for his revolutionary style.
 His mature work displays an empathy for peasants and laborers, and sometimes evidences his radical political leanings.
+He mentored Paul Cezanne and Paul Gaugin when they were aspiring artists, and vastly contributed to Impressionist theory.

 His importance resides in his contributions to both Impressionism and Post-Impressionism.
 As a stylistic forerunner of Impressionism, he is today considered a father figure not only to the Impressionists but to all four of the major Post-Impressionists, including Georges Seurat, Paul Cezanne, Vincent van Gogh and Paul Gauguin.
 His influence on his fellow Impressionists is probably still underestimated; not only did he offer substantial contributions to Impressionist theory, but he also managed to remain on friendly, mutually respectful terms with such difficult personalities as Edgar Degas, Cezanne and Gauguin.